A complete guide to calculating NPS

 ► Systematize customer feedback

-To get the maximum respondents, you can use the question at different stages of the customer journey, and not just in the after-sales phase.
+To get the maximum respondents, you can use the question at different stages of the customer journey, and not just in the after-sales phase, and take care of the sales engagement.

 E.g. For a website, you can add a feedback question on all pages, during the different stages of the customer journey: